Myth Busters: Why Everyone Needs an Estate Plan

 Myth 1: I am too young to have an estate plan.

 Are you under 18?
 If you answered no to that question, you are absolutely NOT too young to have an estate plan.
 Once you turn 18, you fly the coop, and your parents no longer have access to your account information, medical records/status, or any of your affairs.
 Even if you are on your parents’ health insurance and/or still claimed as a dependent on their taxes, they are unlikely to have authority to act on your behalf for medical decisions or money management without court approval.

 Upon turning 18, it is prudent to have powers of attorney in place in the event something unfortunate happens and you need assistance, even temporarily.
 Additionally, at 18, you are of age to make a valid last will and testament.
 As evidenced by recent young celebrity deaths, unfortunately, we never know when our time will come.

-Myth 2: I am married, and my spouse gets it all anyways.
+Myth 2: I am married, so my spouse gets it all anyway.